LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-29-File_System_Storage_in_ASP.NET_MVC.md

 ## Introduction

 In this tutorial you'll learn to create and see an index of files to download in your local filesystem, using ASP.NET 8 MVC and C#.

+⚠ I won't be covering large file uploads.
+Only buffered (small files).

 You'll create clean, thin controllers with no model property references, by using service classes and interfaces that interact with your models.
+This will make your code more reusable.

 I will show you this in a moment.
 I am hopping to make this into a 3 part series, the second one will be for updating and deleting from the View file actions and the last will show how to link file references to a database so their records can track which file in the file system links to what record.